KellerJordan/modded-nanogpt/README.md

 ### Important note about records 22-25

-Based on [@agrawal](https://www.github.com/agrawal)'s testing, it seems that these records most likely fail to attain <3.28 loss, instead yielding a mean loss of roughly 3.281.
-This wasn't caught initially because these records include pure systems/implementation changes, so in theory shouldn't change the loss.
+Thanks to the statistical testing of [@agrawal](https://www.github.com/agrawal) (who is the holder of the 24th record), we know that record #23 and #24 actually attain a mean loss of 3.281, which is slightly above the cutoff of 3.28.
+Technically, for complete adherence to the speedrun rules, this should invalidate the records.
+However, I will be leaving the records in place, because of the fact that this difference in loss is most likely (a) my own fault and (b) easily addressable.
+To explain: Records #22, #23, and #24 each change only the systems/implementation of the speedrun, without touching the ML (i.e., they don't touch the architecture, learning rate, etc.).
+Therefore, in theory they should not affect the mean loss at all, and as a result, the requirement to do statistical testing was waived for records #22 and #23.
+In fact, most likely the deltas of these records relative to the `train_gpt.py` that was in the repo at the time of their development indeed didn't change the loss!
-And indeed, that seems most likely to be true - the change which increased the loss by 0.002 seems most likely to be during my own retiming of record #21 with latest torch, in which I also modified the constants used to cast the lm head to fp8 (in a way that I thought should be theoretically strictly better but this seems to possibly not be the case).
+Instead, the fault most likely lies with a change I made to `train_gpt.py` during the retiming of record #21 with new torch.
+Specifically, I changed the constants used for the fp8 casting of the lm_head.
-Therefore it is most likely that each of these techically-slightly-invalid records could be easily transformed into a fully valid record, by just reverting my own mistaken changes to the lm_head fp8 casting constants.
+Therefore, most likely each of those records could be easily made fully valid by simply reverting those constants back to before I changed them.
+Therefore, they can all be accepted as legit records.
+Also, fortunately record #26 brought the speedrun back into the green in terms of <3.28 loss, so (with high p-value) it should be in a good state now.

 ---